Vai al contenuto principale

 All exams will be held in presence.

-The final exam is divided into two parts: (i) a written test and (ii) an oral examination:
+The final exam consists of two parts: (i) a written test and (ii) an optional oral examination.

-To pass the exam students need to obtain at least 18 points in both the written and oral tests.
+To request the optional oral exam students need to obtain at least 17 points in the written test.
+Students need to get at least 18 as final mark to pass the exam.

 Suggested readings and bibliography